kicaj29/docker/virtualbox/readme.md

 * Set bridged adapter to be able access this alpine from the outside of the VirtualBox

+**NOTE: it looks that only with bridged adepter win containers can access linux containers which are run in Alpine VirtualBox**
 ![06.png](./images/06.png)

 * Uncheck floppy and optical because system is already installed